 The median surgical time was 60 minutes with a minimum of 45 minutes( 0ne level ) and a maximum of 180 minutes in patients operated on 4 levels .

-"Patients presented neurological focality with involvement of the L5 root the day after the intervention (Fig I grades II Gertzbein classification ) , within the first 4 hours the surgery and screw removal were performed.
+In the patients with malpositioned screws, Patients presented neurological focality with involvement of the L5 root the day after the intervention (Fig I grades II Gertzbein classification ) .
+They were treated within the first 4 hours the surgery and screw removal were performed.
 The patient improved pain but in both cases he continued with dorsi flexion paresia although this did not affect them to walk normally.After the rehabilitation period there has been improvement of the symptomatology but not his complete recovery.

 Discussion

-Since its introduction by Roy-Camille (6) and Louis (7) in the seventies, the use of screws pedicle has increased remarkably to the present day.
-The causes of its success against non-instrumented arthrodesis it based on better consolidation rates of vertebral fusions in lumbosacral spine ), especially in patients with and a more comfortable postoperative period for the patient( 8).
+Since its introduction by Roy-Camille (6) and Louis (7) in the seventies, the use of pedicle screws has increased remarkably to the present day.
+The causes of its success compared to non-instrumented arthrodesis isbased on better fusion rates especially in patients with and a more comfortable postoperative period for the patient( 8).

 There are three types of techniques currently used by surgeons for the placement of transpedicular screws.
-These techniques can be classified as techniques based on anatomical references and image-assisted techniques, either by fluoroscopy or by computer.
+These techniques can be classified as techniques based on anatomical references and image-assisted techniques, either by fluoroscopy or by computer-assisted navigation

 The classic techniques were based on the recognition of normal and abnormal spinal anatomy, preoperative radiological imaging and intraoperative anatomical references.
 Later, technical advances regarding the image expanded the field of intraoperative assistance to the knee, hip and spine.
 Thus, conventional fluoroscopy guidance techniques included the x-ray arch for the insertion of transpedicular screws and for intraoperative evaluation of their position.

 Computer-assisted techniques, also called navigation-assisted or stereotactic calls, began to be used in the field of spinal surgery in 1995, seeking to increase the precision in the placement of instrumentation material.8 Subsequently, new ones have been developed navigation assistance techniques, based on CT or fluoroscopy, that assess the placement of the screw in the pedicle in real time.
-These techniques are limited by the cost of surgical time and in the case of fluoroscopy, by considerable radiation exposure.
-Navigation-guided techniques offer the possibility of significantly improving placement accuracy, without requiring sequential use of fluoroscopy during the introduction of instruments and screw.
+These techniques are limited by the cost of surgical time and in the case of fluoroscopy, by considerable radiation exposure.- need date for this claimNavigation-guided techniques offer the possibility – this has been proven has it not? of significantly improving placement accuracy, without requiring sequential use of fluoroscopy during the introduction of instruments and screw.

-Regarding complications, neurological they are the most serious in complications usual and its incidence varies among authors and especially decreases with the experience of surgeon.
-These types of complications occur due to invasion of the channel when introducing an excessively screw medial, inferior or lateral and are associated occasionally to hard ruptures(9)., in a study conducted with the members of the American Back Society, collects the complications of 617 surgeries with pedicle instrumentation in 3,949 screws, appreciating 1.9% of ruptures durales, 2.4% transient root injury and 2.3% permanent root injury(10).
-Yahiro (11) analyzes 101 Articles reviewing results from 5,756 patients treated with pedicular instrumentation for different types of pathology appreciating 1.1% of ruptures hard and 1.7% neurological lesions.
+Regarding complications, - reword These types of complications occur due to invasion of the channel when introducing an excessively screw medial, inferior or lateral and are associated occasionally to hard ruptures(9)., in a study conducted with the members of the American Back Society, collects the complications of 617 surgeries with pedicle instrumentation in 3,949 screws, appreciating 1.9% of ruptures durales, 2.4% transient root injury and 2.3% permanent root injury(10).
+Yahiro (11) analyzes 101 Articles reviewing results from 5,756 patients treated with pedicular instrumentation for different types of pathology appreciating 1.1% of ruptures - and 1.7% neurological lesions.